Start of content

 Can I see the museum and Petersen House with my ticket?
 What is the age limit to see a performance?
 What should I wear?
 Can I take pictures of the site?
 Is there a concessions stand or gift shop?
 What is your ticket return policy?

-Arrival: We recommend you arrive 20 to 30 minutes before the performance begins, so you have time to pick up your tickets, visit concessions, the gift shop and the restroom, and find your seat.
+Arrival: We recommend you arrive 20 to 30 minutes before the performance begins, so you have time to pick up your tickets, visit the gift shop and the restroom and find your seat.

 Late Arrival: If you are late, the house manager will seat you at his/her discretion.
 There are monitors in the lobby that will allow you to watch the action on stage if you are waiting to be seated.
 If you are a group of 10 or more arriving late, you may also email us at email@example.com.

-Ticket Policies: Ticket purchases are non-refundable and non-exchangeable.
-Exchanging tickets is one of the many benefits of membership.
+Ticket Policies: No refunds.
 A valid form of ID is required to pick up tickets held at the Box Office.

-Museum and Petersen House: The Ford’s Theatre Museum (located below the historic theatre) is open one hour before performance time and during intermission.
-Your performance ticket can also be used to visit the Petersen House before 5 p.m.
+Museum and Petersen House: The Ford’s Theatre Museum (located below the historic theatre) is open one hour before performance time.
+Your performance ticket can also be used to visit the Petersen House before 4:30 p.m. on the date printed on your performance ticket.

 Age Appropriateness: Each performance has its own age recommendation based on content.
 No one under the age of 5 will be admitted to mainstage performances.
 All patrons regardless of age must have a ticket.